Fox News: Television

-Other such programs (such as Special Report with Bret Baier, The Ingraham Angle, Fox News @ Night, Media Buzz, and editions of Fox News Live not broadcast from the New York City studios) are broadcast from Fox News's Washington, D.C. studios, located on Capitol Hill across from Union Station in a secured building shared by a number of other television networks (including NBC News and C-SPAN).
-The Next Revolution is broadcast from Fox News' Los Angeles bureau studio, which is also used for news updates coming from L.A..
-Tucker Carlson Tonight and Life, Liberty, & Levin are done from personal studios, in Maine and Virginia respectively.
+Other such programs (such as Special Report with Bret Baier, The Ingraham Angle, Fox News @ Night, Media Buzz, and editions of Fox News Live not broadcast from the New York City studios) are broadcast from Fox News's Washington, D.C. studios, located on Capitol Hill across from Washington Union Station in a secured building shared by a number of other television networks, which includes NBC News and C-SPAN.
+The Next Revolution is broadcast from Fox News' Los Angeles bureau studio, which is also used for news updates coming from Los Angeles.
+Life, Liberty & Levin is done from Levin's personal studio in Virginia.
 Audio simulcasts of the channel are aired on SiriusXM Satellite Radio.

 In an October 11, 2009, in a New York Times article, Fox said its hard-news programming runs from "9 AM to 4 PM and 6 to 8 PM on weekdays".
 However, it makes no such claims for its other broadcasts, which primarily consist of editorial journalism and commentary.

 Fox News Channel began broadcasting in the 720p resolution format on May 1, 2008.
 This format is available on all major cable and satellite providers.

-Fox News Media produces Fox News Sunday, which airs on Fox Broadcasting and re-airs on FNC.
-Fox News also produces occasional special event coverage that is broadcast on FBC.
+Fox News Media produces Fox News Sunday, which airs on Fox Broadcasting and re-airs on the Fox News Channel.
+Fox News also produces occasional special event coverage that is broadcast on Fox Business.